egarand/bstn-capstone/Capstone Proposal.md

 - User authentication may be a future implementation, depending on time.
 - Forgot password & password change functionality.
-- Get directions from a specified location to a given point of interest.
+- Get directions from a specified location to a given point of interest, when possible.
 - Unit and Integration tests.